marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 kubectl apply -f monitoring.yaml
 {% endhighlight %}

-Remember that we added readiness probe so the application layer will be considered ready when the database startap will be complited.
+Remember that we added readiness probe so the application layer will be considered ready when the database startup will be completed.

 To inspect what we created run the following command:
 {% highlight bash %}